Analysis of a finite element method for PDEs in evolving domains with topological changes: A class of level set domains with topological changes

-which shows that \eqref{blowup} holds.
-Thus, in the case of topological transitions of level set domains at a nondegenerate critical point $(x_c,t_c)$ with $\frac{\partial \phi}{\partial t}(x_c,t_c) < 0$, we lack suitable control over the variation of $\|u\|_{\Omega(t)}^2$.
-Corresponding topological transitions include domain merging (the time-reversed case of the one in Fig.~\ref{fig1}), the creation of an island, and the vanishing of a hole.
+Thus, in the case of topological transitions of level set domains at a non-degenerate critical point $(x_c,t_c)$ with $\frac{\partial \phi}{\partial t}(x_c,t_c) < 0$, we lack suitable control over the variation of $\|u\|_{\Omega(t)}^2$.
+Corresponding topological transitions include domain merging (the time-reversed case of the one in Fig.~\ref{fig1}), the creation of an island, and the vanishing of a hole and an internal void.

-We emphasize that the arguments in this section do not exclude generic cases of domain merging, island creation, etc., from the analysis in Section~\ref{Sectnonsmooth} — only those involving nondegenerate critical points of smooth level set functions.
+We emphasize that the arguments in this section do not exclude generic cases of domain merging, island creation, etc., from the analysis in Section~\ref{Sectnonsmooth}—only those involving non-degenerate critical points of smooth level set functions.